Cosby5/All-My-Stars/README.md

 ## C# #

+- [cobbr/SharpShell](https://github.com/cobbr/SharpShell) - SharpShell is a proof-of-concept offensive C# scripting engine that utilizes the Rosyln C# compiler to quickly cross-compile .NET Framework console applications or libraries.
+- [altimesh/hybridizer-basic-samples](https://github.com/altimesh/hybridizer-basic-samples) - Examples of C# code compiled to GPU by hybridizer
+- [NYAN-x-CAT/Nyan-Compiler](https://github.com/NYAN-x-CAT/Nyan-Compiler) - a basic IDE compiler for C# and VB.NET using codedom
 - [jonathanvdc/ecsc](https://github.com/jonathanvdc/ecsc) - A Flame-based EC# compiler
 - [jonathanvdc/flame-llvm](https://github.com/jonathanvdc/flame-llvm) - LLVM front-end that consumes Flame IR; can be used to compile C# to native code.
 - [SageMade/VmDotNet](https://github.com/SageMade/VmDotNet) - A Virtual Machine and compiler written in C# based on the B32 virtual machine